Penycloddiau Hillfort, largest hillfort in Wales, Coffee Mug

 Dear Reader

 I am just writing to you all, to say I can tell you that Moel Arthur is a hillfort, that perches like a crows nest above one of the many passes of the Clwydian Hills.
-From it's top you can see to the west, the Vale of Clwyd, well this Clwydian Valley, is a beautiful sight, spanning north from the middle area towns of Denbigh and Ruthin, then towards the sea a dozen or so miles to the north.
+From it's top you can see to the west, the Vale of Clwyd, well this Clwydian Valley, is a beautiful sight, spanning north from the middle area towns of Denbigh and Ruthin, then towards the sea a dozen or so miles to the north, where on most days you can see the coast.

 This oval shaped cone of a fort, is remarkably multi ringed for such a small interior.
 With 2 deep and high ramparts close together protecting it's bastion or some sort of centre.
 It looks north, towards peaks that contain forts such as Penycloddiau, which is easily achievable as a walk to it.
 Then south to a deep pass below it, and beyond there the hills including Moel Famau.
 Then to the east the Clwydian Hills fall away, and the lower uplands and plains of North East Wales, are there, and beyond there, the sights of Jodrell Bank, can be seen as a white speck, and the silhouettes of Beeston Hill, and the ridges there of Cheshire.
 So the industrial areas on North East Wales, and Merseyside can be viewed on clear days.